andreas/irmin-tutorial/src/GraphQL.md

 ## Mutations

-`irmin-graphql` also supports mutations, which are queries that are able to modify data.
+`irmin-graphql` also supports mutations, which are basically queries with side-effects.

+### Set

 For example, setting a key is easy: